-Although we feel the pinch of high property taxes, we are fortunate in that the high value of our houses drives our tax bill up more than the actual tax rate which is comparatively low.
+Although we feel the pinch of high property taxes, we are fortunate in that the high value of our houses drives our tax bill up more than the actual tax rate, which is comparatively low.
 Interestingly, our property tax rate is much lower than in high performing districts such as Scarsdale, Rye, New Trier, and Princeton, which have property tax rates more than twice as high.
 These districts are able to spend nearly $10,000 more per child per year.

 PAUSD is what is called a Basic Aid district.
-Because it is perceived to have enough local tax revenue to meet the minimum school funding threshold set by the state, it receives relatively little state funding (about 9%).
-Basic Aid status gives PAUSD more local control over funding decisions, but it also means a greater dependence on tax revenue.
+Because it is perceived to have enough local tax revenue to meet the rather low minimum school funding threshold set by the state, it receives little state funding (about 8%).
+While Basic Aid status gives PAUSD more local control over funding decisions, it also means a greater dependence on tax revenue.

-Revenue can increase when houses are sold and higher property taxes are collected, however, in order to support the school district’s high standards of excellence, Palo Alto schools rely greatly on the generosity of local donors and parcel taxes to supplement property taxes, and state and federal funding.
+Revenue can increase when houses are sold and higher property taxes are collected, however, in order to support the school district’s high standards of excellence, Palo Alto schools rely greatly on the generosity of local donors and parcel taxes to supplement property taxes, and limited state and federal funding.

-The primary source of funding for PAUSD is local revenue—mainly, property taxes and the Parcel Tax.
+The primary source of funding for PAUSD is local revenue—mainly property taxes and the Parcel Tax.

 - Kindergarten, 12 Elementary Schools, 3 Middle Schools, 2 High Schools

-• PAUSD revenue sources: local property taxes (71.7%), State (9%), Parcel Tax (6.4%), lease revenue (4.1%), other local revenue (2.1%), PiE (2.5%), Federal Revenue (0.5%).
+- PAUSD revenue sources: local property taxes 80.3%), other State sources (4.4%), Parcel Tax (6.1%), lease revenue (4.0%), other revenue (1.9%), PiE (2.1%), Federal Revenue (1.3%).

 Yes.
 A well-rounded education includes many extras that are important for our kids today.
-Programs which used to be covered by property taxes, are simply not part of the district funding equation these days.
+Programs, which used to be covered by property taxes, are simply not part of the district funding equation these days.
 This is true for Palo Alto and pretty much every district in California.